RobertCrummett/RobertCrummett/README.md

 I am focused on delivering value in mineral exploration geophysics.

 Outside of work, I exercise and read.
-And that is all I have time for.
+That's about all I have time for.

 ### Quotes that make me think